- What are 5-Alpha Reductase Inhibitors?

 Side effects of 5-Alpha Reductase Inhibitors

-The pros and cons of using these drugs should be weighed before the patient decides to utilize this type of medicine.
+The patient should weigh the pros and cons of using these drugs before deciding to utilize this type of medicine.

-The following side-effects can occur in some patients who use the drug6:
+The following side-effects can occur in some patients who use the 5ar blockers (6):

 - There may be a decrease in the patient’s sex drive.

-- Retrograde ejaculation has been noted in some patients.
+- Retrograde ejaculation can occur in some patients.